Valentine (Laufey song): Live performances

 For Valentine's Day in 2023, Laufey released a new arrangement of the song with the Iceland Symphony Orchestra which had been performed at Harpa Music Hall during shows in Reykjavík.
 It was later featured as the second track on her live album, A Night at the Symphony, which released shortly after in March.
 Of the new live rendition, Music Talkers opined, "Last year, Laufey blessed us all with one of the greatest vocal jazz performances with 'Valentine'...
-The only thing that could make that song better would be a full symphony to accompany the talented singer, which is what we got."
+The only thing that could make that song better would be a full symphony to accompany the talented singer, which is what we got".

 In 2024, Laufey uploaded a live recording of "Valentine" which had been filmed during a Bewitched Tour stop in Manila in the Philippines.
-That same year, Laufey performed the song on Valentine's Day during a tour stop in Manchester in England; while she performed, the audience unleashed a mass of handcrafted hearts made from of paper, which had been planned and scheduled as a surprise for Laufey by fans.
+That same year, Laufey performed the song on Valentine's Day during a tour stop in Manchester in England; while she performed, the audience unleashed a mass of handcrafted hearts made from paper, which had been planned and scheduled as a surprise for Laufey by fans.
 The gesture prompted her to state, on stage, "I’ve never felt so loved on Valentine’s Day, how serendipitous!"
 Later, in December, Laufey's concert movie, A Night at the Symphony: Hollywood Bowl, featured a live rendition of "Valentine" performed with the Los Angeles Philharmonic at the Hollywood Bowl.